Coronavirus (COVID-19) workplace risk management

 - Provide hand washing facilities and make sure these are kept clean, properly stocked and in good working order.

-- Provide alcohol-based hand sanitiser, tissues and cleaning supplies.
+- Provide soap or alcohol-based hand sanitiser if available, tissues and cleaning supplies.

 - Promote good hygiene practices, e.g. display hand hygiene posters